 *Use the side entrance if you use a stroller (look for the huge water fountain/statue of a tall man holding a fish).
 Typically this line is MUCH shorter than the general line.

 *Be on the lookout for FREE Days.
-If you subscribe to my blog via email ( side bar), I will alert you whenever there are museum free days.
 By showing a valid Illinois ID, you are allowed free general admission, which includes the amazing Caribbean Reef, Waters of the World, and Amazon Rising exhibits.
-If you would like to see special seasonal exhibits like the Jelly exhibit or the dolphin show, these tickets are significantly discounted on these special days for Illinois residents, so even though they aren’t totally free, it is a GREAT deal for you and your family, especially since the aquarium can be kinda pricey.
+If you would like to see special seasonal exhibits like the Jelly exhibit or the aquatic show, these tickets are significantly discounted on these special days for Illinois residents, so even though they aren’t totally free, it is a GREAT deal for you and your family, especially since the aquarium can be kinda pricey.
 Don’t leave home without checking out my “Free Day” tips.

 *If you are an out of towner planning to visit our city’s AMAZING museums and attractions, I highly recommend getting a CityPASS that is valid for 9 days and gives you up to 50% discounted admission on great sites around Chicago (The Field Museum, Skydeck Chicago, Adler Planetarium, Art Institute of Chicago, John Hancock Observatory, and The Museum of Science and Industry are the main features included in the package) and lets you skip the line–and trust me, the lines can be VERY long when kids are out of school on summer and holiday breaks.

-*Skip the dolphin show.
-Unfortunately it tends to drag on a bit and it is difficult for many kids to sit through (there are lots of videos and there is also a dog in the show, which we find somewhat odd).
+*Skip the aquatic show.
+Unfortunately it tends to drag on a bit and it is difficult for many kids to sit through (there are lots of videos and it is hard to see some of the animals).
 If you have a dolphin lover, you are better off seeing the dolphin show at the Brookfield Zoo.

 *After visiting the Shedd, be sure to explore the outside grounds.
 There are some gorgeous waterfalls and a few different path options to enjoy the most STUNNING views of the city.